swapnavetcha/cp4d-ibm-cloud-roks-ibmc-file-gold-gid-cli-method/README.md

 8)Get the entitlement key for your entitled software library.

-    i)Log in to [Container software library](https://myibm.ibm.com/products-services/containerlibrary) on My IBM with the IBM ID and password that are associated with the entitled software. ii)On the Get entitlement key tab, select Copy key to copy the entitlement key to the clipboard. iii)Save the API key in a text file.
+ - Log in to [Container software library](https://myibm.ibm.com/products-services/containerlibrary) on My IBM with the IBM ID and password that are associated with the entitled software.
+ - On the Get entitlement key tab, select Copy key to copy the entitlement key to the clipboard.
+ - Save the API key in a text file.

 **Pre-instalaltion:**